LegoTypes/ha-synthetic-sensors/README.md

 **Supported Global Settings:**

 - **`device_identifier`**: Applied to sensors that don't specify their own device_identifier
-- **`variables`**: Merged with sensor-level variables
-- **Global Precedence**: Local `variables` or `device_identifer` MUST NOT override global values
-- **Local Preservation**: A local that matches a global and has the same value is preserved on export

-The rationale for disallowing locals values for `variables` that don't match global variable values is rooted in the fact that a formula evaluation cannot disambiguate between a global and a local alias

-**Global Settings Behavior:**

-- **Device Identifier**: Sensors without a `device_identifier` automatically inherit the global one
+- **`variables`**: Available to all sensors in the YAML file

+**Variable Conflict Rules:**

-- **Variable Inheritance**: Global variables are merged with sensor-level variables
+- Global and sensor variables with the same name **must have identical values**
-- **Variable Precedence**: Local sensor variables override global variables with the same name
+- Different values for the same variable name cause validation errors
-- **Storage Fidelity**: Original YAML structure with global_settings is preserved for export
+- Use different variable names to avoid conflicts

 ## Entity Reference Patterns